harrisonized/diy-transcriptomics/style_guide/README.md

 9. improper variable names: name your variables something descriptive and searchable

 It is important to you try your best to avoid emulating these antipatterns.
 If you find yourself pressed for time and have to use an antipattern, always go back and clean it up after the deadline.
 This allows you to prevent accumulating technical debt, which if left unaddressed, will eventually cause you to never use your code again.

+## Example Repositories

+A good way to learn how to construct your own repository is to look at examples from professionally maintained github repositories.
+Here are some that I particularly like:

+1. [seurat](https://github.com/satijalab/seurat): A small-ish library that's well documented.
+In here, you will find examples of good code comments and proper scoping, as in each script, they take proper care to only import the libraries they need.
+They also demonstrate how to call C++ functions from R scripts to speed up certain tasks.
+2. [textshape](https://github.com/trinker/textshape): This is a small-ish library that has a singular focus.
+Each R script contains only a few functions, making them easy to understand.
+The examples included in their README.md file are the best.
+3. [plotly.R](https://github.com/plotly/plotly.R): This is a comparatively larger library, and it may be a little overwhelming at first, but I think it's important to see how complex a library can become.